apache/druid/docs/tutorials/tutorial-rollup.md

   -->

-Apache Druid&circledR; can summarize raw data at ingestion time using a process we refer to as "rollup".
+Apache Druid&circledR; can summarize raw data at ingestion time using a process known as "rollup".
 Rollup is a first-level aggregation operation over a selected set of columns that reduces the size of stored data.

-This tutorial will demonstrate the effects of rollup on an example dataset.
+This tutorial demonstrate the effects of rollup on an example dataset.

-For this tutorial, we'll assume you've already downloaded Druid as described in the [single-machine quickstart](index.md) and have it running on your local machine.
-The examples in the tutorial use the [multi-stage query](../multi-stage-query/) (MSQ) task engine to execute SQL statements.
+For this tutorial, you should have Druid downloaded as described in the [single-machine quickstart](index.md) and have it running on your local machine.
+The examples in the tutorial use the [multi-stage query](../multi-stage-query/index.md) (MSQ) task engine to execute SQL statements.

-It will also be helpful to have finished [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md) tutorials.
+It is helpful to have finished [Load a file](../tutorials/tutorial-batch.md) and [Query data](../tutorials/tutorial-query.md) tutorials.

 ## Example data

-For this tutorial, we'll use a small sample of network flow event data, representing packet and byte counts for traffic from a source to a destination IP address that occurred within a particular second.
+For this tutorial, you use a small sample of network flow event data, representing packet and byte counts for traffic from a source to a destination IP address that occurred within a particular second.

 ```json
 {"timestamp":"2018-01-01T01:01:35Z","srcIP":"1.1.1.1", "dstIP":"2.2.2.2","packets":20,"bytes":9024}